Pelv/frontlog/README.md

 #### **Usage**
-First, you'll need to import it in your file/components ecc:
+First, you'll need to import it in your file/components etc:
 ```javascript
 import log from 'frontlog'
 ```